 - The deposited copy of the research output should usually be the author's final peer-reviewed version before publication and not the publisher's PDF.
 Library Services will make the deposited copy publicly available in accordance with the author's agreement with the publisher and with the publisher's Open Access policy.

 - The University's preference is to follow the green open access route wherever possible but the gold route through the payment of article processing charges (APCs) to publishers is also supported where appropriate.
-Funds provided by Research Councils UK (RCUK) and the University Open Access Fund will be used appropriately and strategically to increase the visibility and impact of University publications.
+Funds provided by UK Research and Innovation (UKRI) and the University's own Open Access Fund will be used appropriately and strategically to increase the visibility and impact of University publications.

-- Authors must acknowledge institutional affiliation to Sheffield Hallam University in a standard format in their publications.
+- Authors must acknowledge institutional affiliation to Sheffield Hallam University in a standard format in their publications as outlined in the Principles of good research practice for publication & authorship.

 - Authors must acknowledge sources of funding in their research outputs including grant numbers where applicable.

-- Authors who join the University and who have published research whilst at another UK higher education institute (or research organisation) may deposit a copy of their research in SHURA after commencing their employment at the University.
+- Authors who join the University and who have published research whilst at another UK higher education institute (or research organisation) must deposit copies of all their research from the current REF period in Elements.

 The policy applies to all types of research irrespective of the source of funding but acknowledges that there may be individual conditions/circumstances such as confidentiality or commercial sponsorship which need to be considered before making a work open access.